tair-opensource/TairHash/CMDDOC.md

 > PX: The relative expiration time of the specified field, in milliseconds, 0 means expire immediately
 > PXAT: Specify the absolute expiration time of the field, in milliseconds, 0 means expire immediately
 > VER/ABS: VER means that the setting is allowed only when the specified version is consistent with the current version of the field.
 If the version specified by VER is 0, it means that no version check will be performed.
 ABS means that the version number is forced to be set and modified regardless of the current version of the field
+> MAX/MIN: Specify the boundary, incr will be executed only when the value of the field is still on this boundary after this incr operation,otherwise an overflow error will be returned
 > KEEPTTL: Retain the time to live associated with the field.
 KEEPTTL cannot be used together with EX/EXAT/PX/PXAT